project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

 Access with a web browser
 -------------------------
+### Check of the setting of iptables and SELinux
+By default, some security mechanism such as iptables and SELinux blocks the access from other computers.
+You have to deactivate them if needed.
+> ** WARNING **
+> You should do the following things after you understand the security risk.

+You can confirm the current SELinux status as

+    # getenforce
+    Enforcing

+If 'Enforcing' is replied, it is enabled.
+And you can disable it as

+    # setenforce 0
+    # getenforce
+    Permissive

+> ** Tips **
+> By editing /etc/selinux/config, you can disable SELinux permanently.

+As for iptable, you can add the allowed port by editing /etc/sysconfig/iptables.
+The following is an example to allow port 8000.

+      -A INPUT -p icmp -j ACCEPT
+      -A INPUT -i lo -j ACCEPT
+      -A INPUT -m state --state NEW -m tcp -p tcp --dport 22 -j ACCEPT +-A INPUT -m state --state NEW -p tcp --dport 8000 -j ACCEPT -A INPUT -j REJECT --reject-with icmp-host-prohibited
+      -A FORWARD -j REJECT --reject-with icmp-host-prohibited

+> ** NOTE ** The line with '+' means the newly added line.

+Then, the following command reloads the iptables setting.

+    # service iptables restart

+### View of information
 Open the following URL from your Browser.
 For example, if the Hatohol client runs on computer: 192.168.1.1,

 - http://192.168.1.1:8000/viewer/